saltyorg/docs/docs/advanced/nvidia.md

 ## Overview

-This process has a couple steps:
+This process has, broadly, three steps:

 1. get the Nvidia driver installed
-2. enabled Nvidia support in Saltbox
+2. enable Nvidia support in Saltbox
 3. recreate containers to enable that Nvidia support once the driver is installed

+These three steps may require separate actions or they may all happen in one action, depending on the specifics of your setup.

 ## Configuration Variables